Google Analytics is changing day-by-day.

 You should not try to do that; if you tried to add both, then there could take place reporting issues.
 There is a common feature called Data Layer that is used by both Google Universal Code and Global Site Tag, along with that, there are some other shared resources too.

-Because of this issue, you would have to always test your implementation to the right data is being carried forward or not.
+Because of this issue, you would have to always test your implementation of the right data is being carried forward or not.

 Should I switch to Google Tag Manager or Global Site Tag?